 Making the decision to put your parent into an assisted living facility is difficult at best.
 This emotionally challenging choice is influenced by many different factors, but most importantly you want your loved one to be safe and healthy.
 Below are seven signs it may be time to look into assisted living for your aging loved one.
-When you’re ready to make the transition, Above And Beyond is a senior placement service that will, at no cost, help you find an assisted living home that truly cares.
+When you’re ready to make the transition, Above and Beyond Senior Placement Services is a senior placement service that will, at no cost, help you find an assisted living home that truly cares.

 If you notice a lack of companionship, it may be time to make the decision to put your parent into an assisted living facility.
 Whether the social isolation is due to declining health, embarrassment, friends who have passed on, or decreased mobility, this isolation can cause depression and loneliness.
 An assisted living home will provide your loved one with social interaction, which will greatly help their emotional and mental health.

 If your loved one is losing weight or food in their kitchen is consistently going bad, they may need help to be healthy.
 If the expired food goes unnoticed, this could be a sign of memory loss.
 A poor diet could lead to additional health complications down the road.

 More Frequent Medical Care

 Accidents happening more often or more frequently needed routine medical care are both large signs that it may be time for an assisted living facility.
 Experts can ensure appointments are kept and can oversee medicine usage, wound care, and proper nutrition.

 Sure, a year ago your parent was fine.
 Now, however, he or she is struggling with the stairs and getting around the house.
 If your loved one has a history of physical issues or you’re afraid of them falling in the house and not having help, you’ll want to research assisted living options.